 DIRECTIONS:

-- Mix milk and sugar in a saucepan.
-Turn heat to medium and simmer.
-(Please check the ingredients list below)
+- Mix: Milk and sugar in a saucepan, turn the heat to medium, and simmer.

 Ingredients